 Just be as careful, or more careful, as you would back home, i.e. watch who's around you in a city, especially when using an ATM, don't take gypsy cabs.
 Even with regular cabs make sure there is only 1 person - the cab driver - in it.
 Don't flash a lot of money and probably nothing will happen to you.
 In smaller towns, you are much safer in Mexico than in the States.
 In cities, you are probably safer too, but just be realistically careful.
 It's probably not a good idea to drive your Ferrari or BMW to Mexico, although you will see a few driven by local rich guys and gals.

 All that said, well-to-do Mexicans do worry about kidnapping.
 It happens.
 But it doesn't happen as often as the media would have you believe.
 They know the precautions to take, but their situation is not the same as yours, as a tourist or a gringo expat.

-Believe me, children are ten times safer in Mexico than in the USA.
-Yet.
-I get tons of questions abut whether it is safe to take children to Mexico.
+Ask anyone who knows anything and he will tell you that children are ten times safer in Mexico than in the USA.
+Yet, I get tons of questions abut whether it is safe to take children to Mexico.
 Absolutely yes.
-In smaller towns, kids still play in the zocalo after dark.
+In smaller towns, kids still play in the zócalo after dark.
 While there are perverts in Mexico, there don't seem to be as many of them.
 Mexico is a very kid-friendly country.